 My personal journey to Shanghai

 I chose Asia as my destination for several reasons, first, I didn’t want to travel to a country where I had friends or family as for me personally, that wasn’t challenging enough.
-Second, China was just starting to sky-rocket themselves globally, and that just sounded fascinating.
-And third, my young 17 year-old stubbornness of risking all and more to prove to the world I can do it worked to my advantage (only at the end was when I realised the greatest gift was that I proved it to myself).
+Secondly, China was just starting to sky-rocket themselves globally, and that just sounded fascinating.
+Thirdly, my young 17 year-old stubbornness of risking all and more to prove to the world I could do it, worked to my advantage.
+Only at the end of my trip was when I realised that the world I tried to prove was living inside.

 When travelling to China, I had to ask myself what did I want to take from this experience.
 I would have loved to travel with fancy luggage, go to fancy restaurants, with plenty money in the bank and sticking to Expat groups where you find English speakers to talk with, that would have helped me feel safe, home, and within my comfort zone.
 But a sum of different factors pushed me the opposite direction.
 At that time, I secured a non-paid internship as the excuse to go, I had enough to buy a ticket, get a pre-paid phone, get snacks from Seven-Eleven and pre-book a hostal for the first 2 weeks in Shanghai, that’s as far as I had this planned before getting into the flight.
 I had enough to survive, but not to thrive, which is why I ended up getting a couple side-jobs outside my Internship hours that helped get extra income.

-If you don’t speak Chinese I urge you to make good friends with Chinese people.
-You will meet some of the most obliging and helpful Chinese which will become crucial allies for when you meet the sneakiest kind.
+In a nutshell, I urge you to make good friends with the locals – If you don’t speak Chinese or even if you do -.
+You will meet some of the most obliging and helpful people which at the end, can become pretty crucial for when you meet the sneakiest kind (avoid legalities, foreigns always lose).

 Some highlights worth noting are the Bund, the Pearl Tower, and the beautiful Yu Garden.
 If you’re going to China for work, just be aware you can end-up working long hours as a matter of respect for others working as much.
 As a consequence I met many European workers who’s friends would leave China within 2 years of work, burned-out.

 If you’re looking for rental flats, try SmartShanghai and locate places nearby People’s Square, you can’t get more centric than that.
-Any social events can be easily accessible through WeChat (Remember, there’s no other Social Media you can use there without VPN).
+Any social events can be easily accessible through WeChat (no other Social Media can be used there without VPN).

 If you’re into loud but fun bars, check Perry’s, which is pretty low-end and provides drinking quizzes, open chats across all tables, pretty good service and cheap drinks (too cheap some might say).
 If you’re more into the crazy fancy clubs, check M1NT and you’ll walk through tank-walls full of sharks, surrounded by dancers in high-heels walking around with fire and eccentric dresses.
 If you want to go for something different, you got to check out The Mansion, it’s literally an underground house-party you can access through a little hidden route behind their garden, with many rooms to get lost in.
 Other places are Hollywood, and Bar Rouge (for amazing views to the bund).